togiberlin/ui-ux-designer-roadmap/README.md

 If you have any improvements, don't hesitate to post an [issue](https://github.com/togiberlin/designer-roadmap/issues) or make a [pull request](https://github.com/togiberlin/designer-roadmap/pulls) 🙃

 ## 🚀 Introduction
+Creating a successful tech startup depends on many factors.
+Having an aesthetic ```user interface (UI)``` and a great ```user experience (UX)``` are integral parts of entrepreneurial success.
+These interesting fields are quite young disciplines and require knowledge in different areas.
+When starting a small business, hiring lots of specialists with a limited budget is not realistic.
+Usually, the first iteration of a Minimum Viable Product (MVP) is done by **hybrids**.
+This guide is meant to help you creating a great MVP and get at least 80% of the user interface/psychology right on the first try - **the lean way**.

+## Distinguishing Between UI and UX
 Often times, people use the terms ```UI``` and ```UX``` interchangeably.
 Despite some shared elements, there are notable differences.
 Here is a simple definition:

-- When people say __UI__, they usually mean everything related to graphic design, colors, fonts, backgrounds, buttons etc.
+- When people say __UI__, they usually mean everything related to graphic design, colors, fonts, backgrounds, buttons, stock photos, icons etc.
-- When people say __UX__, they usually mean tasks related to psychology, human decision making, user research, personas, user stories, workflows, A/B testing, statistics and so on.
+- When people say __UX__, they usually mean tasks related to psychology, human decision making, user research, personas, user stories, workflows, A/B testing, statistical evaluation and so on.

 Here, you see the common characteristics which both UI and UX people are expected to bring to the table: